scoutmachine/web/docs/advanced-development.md

 ```

 **Note**: Be sure to run the `npx prisma db push` command afterward, to synchronize your Prisma schema with your database schema.

+## 2: Yarn Commands

+- `yarn dev` - Starts the development server.
+- `yarn build` - Builds the production environment.
+- `yarn start` - Starts the production server.
+- `yarn lint` - Lints the code for formatting issues.
+- `yarn document` - Generates the documentation.
+- `yarn generate` - Generates the Prisma client.
+- `yarn format` - Formats the prisma db
+- `yarn check-code-format` - Checks the code for formatting issues.
+- `yarn push` - Pushes the Prisma schema to the database & runs `yarn format`
+- `yarn studio` - Opens the Prisma studio on port 5555.
+- `yarn semantic-commit` - HUSKY GIT stuff.

+**Note**: Running `yarn lint` while having a TS-docs folder will take a while as it will lint the documentation as well.

 ## 2: GitHub Actions